rust-aarhus/meetups/meetups/2023/meetup-01.md

 His presentation targets an intermediate audience, but he will explain everything if needed.
 A Q&A will follow the talk.

-He will show some of his work of generating schema from the Rust codebase, the possible solutions, drawbacks, and promising alternatives.
-The talk will be followed by a Q&A.

 [rust]: https://www.rust-lang.org/